datasaur-ai/datasets/README.md

-# datasets
+# ml-integrations

-In this repository, you will find various datasets that have been collected by the Datasaur team from various sources.
+In this repository, you will find various ML provider integration to Datasaur labeling platform.